 Welcome To Our Website

-The Twenty-Eighth Sunday in Ordinary Time Sunday 11th October 2015
+Fifth Sunday in Ordinary Time Sunday 7th February 2016

 Visiting Catholics and non Catholics from all over the world are always welcome.
 Have a look at our mass times and be sure to say hello to the Brothers after the mass.
 We look forward to meeting you.

 The repository has stocked up on a new range of gift ideas and cards.
 All purchases go towards the upkeep of the Church and helping our Parish community.

 There is a wonderful selection of beautiful gifts, cards, pictures, candles, rosary beads and ornaments for sale at very reasonable prices.